 I'm a software developer from Cork, Ireland.
-I run Subwoofr, a music startup; and Array, a product and software development consultancy business.
-I live in Cork, Ireland with my wife, 2 kids and our dog, Toby.
+I'm the co-founder and Chief Technology Officer at Workvivo, an internal communications platform that helps companies increase employee engagement in their organisation.
+I live in Cork, Ireland with my wife, 3 kids and our dog, Toby.

 I've been interested in computers since I was five years old.
 My first computer was an Amstrad CPC6128 which was remarkable because it featured a floppy disk drive instead of a tape deck.
 I have vague memories of typing up the source code in the back of the manual trying to build my own tennis and basketball games, only for them to not work.